github/dat-science/README.md

 The results of the `control` and `candidate` blocks will be run through the `cleaner` You could get the same behavior by calling `count` in the blocks, but the `cleaner` makes it easier to keep things in sync.
+The original `control` result is still returned.

 ## Hacking on science